 The Dilemma of the Sophisticated Believer

 If we can’t believe the Bible literally, then how do we believe it metaphorically?
 This is the dilemma of the sophisticated believer.
-In order to call yourself a Christian, a person has to “believe” in Christ.
-More specifically, he or she has to believe in salvation through Christ.
+In order to call yourself a Christian, a person must “believe” in Christ.
+More specifically, he or she must believe in salvation through Christ.
 Or so it seems.
 Otherwise, what would it mean to be a Christian?

 However, Christ, as we’ve already seen, has not claimed that salvation comes through belief in him.
 Salvation comes through feeding the hungry, giving drink to the thirsty, welcoming strangers, clothing the naked, taking care of the sick, and keeping the Jewish laws.
 Particularly the Ten Commandments.
 That salvation comes through belief in Jesus is the assertion of Saint Paul.